-The City-County Health Unit Food Services site provides information to users regarding temporary food establishments, certification for food managers and food handlers and how food establishments are scored during routine inspections conducted within Kleberg County.
+The City of Kingsville Health Department Food Services site provides information to users regarding temporary food establishments, certification for food managers and food handlers and how food establishments are scored during routine inspections conducted within the City of Kingsville.

 Food Establishment Inspections

 Routine inspections are unannounced and performed at regular intervals throughout the year based on risk category.
 Risk levels include low, moderate and high risk.
 Routine inspections are conducted three to four times per year based on the risk category.
 Establishment scoring is based on a demerit system, as per The Texas Food Establishment Group Rules.
 There are two types of violations.
 Critical violations are 5, 4, and 3 demerit violations and non-critical violations.